Chuck Jenkins: Views on illegal immigration

 According to former Frederick County NAACP chapter chair Guy Djoken, after he and representatives from CASA de Maryland and the Maryland ACLU met with Jenkins to discuss the implementation of the 287(g) program, Jenkins played a NumbersUSA video arguing that immigration levels to the U.S. should be cut by highlighting the populations of poorer nations in Asia, Africa, and Latin America.
 Jenkins confirmed that he played this video in a call with Bolts magazine, saying that he played the video to "show where we were headed as a country".
 In March 2009, he testified before the United States House Committee on Homeland Security that he entered into the program for national security, saying that he believed that crimes committed by illegal immigrants were "terrorism".

 In July 2014, Jenkins traveled to the Mexico–United States border with six other elected sheriffs on a Federation for American Immigration Reform (FAIR) trip.
 After The Frederick News-Post reported on FAIR's association with Jenkins's trip and the group's status as a SPLC-recognized hate group, he criticized News-Post for describing FAIR as a "hate group" and refused to speak to the journalist who wrote the article describing it as such.
 Following the trip, Jenkins decried illegal immigration into the United States as an "invasion" and called for increased manpower along the border, potentially including the National Guard or U.S. military forces.
 He also blamed the Mexican government and cartels for increases in immigration into the United States, arguing that cartels were pushing criminals into the country and causing families to seek refuge.
 At the same time, Jenkins said he recognized the humanitarian needs involved in supporting families crossing the border.
 FAIR and Help Save Maryland later partnered with Jenkins to set up a statewide tour promoting 287(g) programs.

 During the 2017 legislative session, Jenkins testified for a bill that would require state or local correctional facilities to notify the U.S. Department of Homeland Security that an inmate is subject to an immigration detainer.
-In 2018, he supported a bills that would ban sanctuary cities and counties and require state and local detention centers to cooperate with ICE.
+In 2018, he supported bills that would ban sanctuary cities and counties and require state and local detention centers to cooperate with ICE.
 In December 2018, Jenkins signed onto a letter published as a full-page ad in The Washington Post calling for full funding for the Mexico–United States border wall.